-Funding available for projects or schools tackling issues of Community Safety, Crime and Anti-Social Behaviour reduction for children and young people
+Grants of up to £1,000 are available to support and enable qualifying projects tackling issues of Community Safety, Crime and Anti-Social Behaviour reduction for children and young people.

 For more than 1,000 years, High Sheriffs have had responsibility for upholding law and order and today still work closely with the police, the judiciary, local authorities, education, and other agencies.
 In part, this is done through the network of local Crimebeat schemes which High Sheriffs have set up in their counties.

 Bedfordshire Crimebeat is a charity that supports young people to enable them to undertake projects which serve their community.
 Since its inception, the charity has enabled the High Sheriff of Bedfordshire to play an active role in the prevention and reduction of juvenile crime.

 Bedfordshire Crimebeat awards grants to groups working with young people (aged between 5 and 25) for projects which contain a significant element of community safety or citizenship work and allow young people to tackle the problems of their community themselves.

 Since its inception, Crimebeat has consistently delivered projects that place young people at the heart of improving local quality of life.
 These youngsters have played an active role in finding positive alternatives to crime and disorder, raising social and environmental awareness and reducing risks to health and safety, whilst all the time encouraging respect between different sections of the community.